delta6626/365-days-of-code/README.md

 - Day 181 ✅: Added preferred roles and skills sections to the Profile Viewer in PartnerPair
 - Day 182 ✅: Worked on the social links section of the Profile Viewer in PartnerPair
 - Day 183 ✅: Improved PartnerPair's social links section with external link icons, cleaned up the user schema, and added a new profileViews field in the user schema with auth service updates
+- Day 184 ✅: Added a section in the Profile Viewer to display user's preferred company stages in PartnerPair
 ---

 ## 📌 Notes